 Although Alberta has relied heavily on the petroleum industry, there is a transition from dependence on oil and gas to new energy sources and other endeavours which means specialists in other professional fields are being actively recruited by the province.

-Incredible scenery and abundant wildlife will astound you; Alberta’s 5 National Parks and over 400 provincial parks, ecological reserves and wilderness areas is a true paradise for outdoor lovers and the embodiment of the Canadian lifestyle.
+Incredible scenery and abundant wildlife will astound you; Alberta’s 5 National Parks and over 400 provincial parks, ecological reserves and wilderness areas are a true paradise for outdoor lovers and the embodiment of the Canadian lifestyle.

 The pros and cons of living in Alberta